Finding the Right Amplified Phone

 How Much and What Kind of Amplification?

 Amplified phones boost volume.
 Check the phone you're considering to see if the volume will be adequate.
-Some will increase volume by 10 dB while others can increase it by up to 50 dB.
+Some will increase the volume by 10 dB while others can increase it by up to 50 dB.
+Some will boost ringer volume even further.

 Another important consideration is tone control.
 For many with hearing loss, higher frequency sounds are more difficult to hear than lower frequency sounds.
 If the phone allows users to amplify particular tones or frequencies it may be more effective.